cemozturan/intro-to-node-js-course/Readme.txt

 Some modules provide command line utilities (e.g., express, mocha, azure-cli).
 You should install them globally since their scope is beyong one single application:
 "npm install -g module_name"

+---- EVENTS and STREAMS ----

+In addition to callbacks, Node provides another way to create async non-blocking code.

+Callback:

+getThem(param, function(error, items){
+	// check for error
+	// operate on array of items
+});

+Events:

+var results = getThem(param);

+results.on('item', function(i){
+	// do something with this one item
+});

+results.on('done', function(){
+	// no more items
+});

+results.on('error', function(err){
+	// react to error
+});

+Callbacks:
+1) One request, one reply.
+2) No results until all results (this also causes all items to be accumulated in memory)
+3) Either error or results

+Events:
+1) Publish/subscribe approach.
+"On" function can be invoked repeatedly to provide multiple functions to invoke on events (in effect, subscribing to events)
+2) Act on results as they arrive.
+Functions associated with 'item' event will be invoked for each item.
+3) Partial results before error

+Node's EventEmitter class:

+Subscriber:
+emitter.on(event, listener);

+Publisher:
+emitter.emit(event, [args]);

+The "event" can be any string.
+An event can be emitted with 0 or more arguments. [args] get passed to any functions that subscribe to those events.

+Two common patterns for using EventEmitters in Node:
+1) As a return value from a function call (like in the examples above)
+2) Objects extend EventEmitters and emit events themselves in addition to providing some other functionality